- Apparel brand minä founded by designer Akira Minagawa.

 - Introduced minä perhonen designed fragrance and candle coffrets in collaboration with French fragrance maker diptyque.

-- Launched a store in Matsumoto.
+- Opened a store in Matsumoto.

 - Released the original lotus stool.
 (Manufactured by Sakura Seisakusho.)